davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores accuracy of new city todSeason predictions using new city data for modeling
 * OpenMeteoEDA_202306_v003 runFullRF() and newCityPredict() run to predict deep soil temperature for new city
 * OpenMeteoEDA_202306_v003 explores accuracy of new city deep soil temperature predictions
+* OpenMeteoEDA_202306_v003 explores accuracy of new city deep soil temperature predictions using new city data for modeling